Python: A Whirlwind Tour¶

 You can have functions within functions, and this can actually be quite useful.
 In this situation, each nested function will also have its own scope.

-The first two lines of this program put two numbers entered by the user into variables
+The first two lines of this program put two numbers entered by the user

 input function is like